 Every two minutes someone dies from sepsis in the United States.
-Sepsis is a public health challenge and the Massachusetts Sepsis Consortium brings together leading experts and advocates from across the state to advance sepsis care, raise awareness and save lives.
+Through the Massachusetts Sepsis Consortium, we worked with leading experts and advocates from across Massachusetts to address this public health challenge through initiatives to raise awareness, advance sepsis care, and save lives.

 Emergency Response Sepsis